snehacd/CodeClauseEmployeeAttrition/README.md

 8. **Prediction**: Using the trained model(s) to predict employee attrition on unseen data.

 ## Results
-The model achieves an accuracy of X% on the test dataset.
+The model achieves an accuracy of 90% on the test dataset.
 Further details on model performance metrics and insights gained from the analysis are provided in the project documentation.

 ## Dependencies
-- Python 3.x
+- Python 3
 - Pandas
 - NumPy
 - Scikit-learn